openmrs/openmrs-eip/README.md

 The debezium route notifies all configured routes in parallel of the DB event message set as the body.
-In theory, you can register as many routes as the systems that need to be notified of changes from the OpenMRS DB, the sender's application.properties file has a property named **db-event.destinations** which takes a comma separated list of route ids to which the db event will be sent.
+In theory, you can register as many routes as the systems that need to be notified of changes from the OpenMRS DB, the sender's application.properties file has a property named **db-event.destinations** which takes a comma separated list of camel endpoints to which the db event will be sent.
 The out-bound DB sync route transforms each message by loading the entity by its uuid, serialize it into a custom format and then publishes the payload into a sync record message queue in an external message broker that is known to the team administering the receiving sync application.